Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 const githubPersonalAccessToken = ""

-// Create a PAT using your Github account or a shared Github account from your organization
+// Create a PAT using your Github account or a shared Github account for your organization

 // https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens